ToyasDhake/ENPM661-ProjectOne/README.md

 - GraphicalEightPuzzle.py
 - SolverLogic.py

-SolverLogic.py is the file which has implementatioon of 8 Puzzle problem solver.
+SolverLogic.py is the file which has implementation of 8 Puzzle problem solver.

 TextEightPuzzle.py uses the SolverLogic.py to solve the problem and create required text files as output.